sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Plague pandemic caused loss of faith in Church in Europe.

-- Quantum computing and 3d printing.
-    - Quantum computing  has the potential to break the encryption used to protect sensitive data in the digital world of today and tomorrow.Powerful countries, companies, and universities are pouring money into the task of building a quantum computer powerful enough to perform exponentially faster than the computers of today.Google and IBM use the same basic building block in their machines to create quantum behavior, known as transmon qubits which were invented by NSA.
-    - Monitoring 5G successfully requires a deep understanding of what makes it fundamentally different from its predecessors: higher speed, lower range, more distribution nodes, different data protocols.
-    - NSA says "In the future, superpowers will be made or broken based on the strength of their cryptanalytic programs"

 - Constantly claiming to be a victim is not a sign of virtue.
 It's a strategy for narcissists and psychopaths to get ahead.
 Data: people who regularly signal victimhood are more willing to lie, cheat, and steal.
 Beware those who air personal grievances like every day is Festivus.

 - Crypto,
     - Smart intermediary are the only ones who are earning money.
     - Markets are lightly regulated

-- [Financial Industry][PersonalFinance]
-    - Reversion to mean -  yesterday’s best performing funds are tomorrow's worst performing funds.
-    - selecting your fund for tomorrow by picking a winner from yesterday is an exercise fraught with peril.
-    - Best-performing funds become worst and vice versa.
-But index funds continue to earn market returns.
-They are neither the best-performing nor the worst performing, they are squarely in the middle.
-    - Nifty 50 Index fund charges 0.07%-0.20%, and active large-cap funds charge about 1-1.5%.
-So they have to generate 1-1.5% outperformance, just to cover the costs and then beat the index.

-- [Criteria for Assets for Asset allocation plan][PersonalFinance],
-    - Fundamentally different - asset classes must be fundamentally different and have unique risk.
-Stocks and bonds are different; one is ownership and the other is loan.
-U.S. stocks are different from international stocks in base currency and government policy.
-Real estate and commodities differ from common stocks in collateral structure.
-In contrast, U.S. mid-cap stocks are not fundamentally different than large cap and there is very little unique risk.
-    - Real return – an asset class must generate a real return in the long-term (after-inflation).
-U.S. stocks have outperformed inflation by about six percent historically and real estate has earned about the same.
-Government bonds have outperformed by about two percent.
-In contrast, commodities have no expected return over the inflation rate and do not pass this gate.

-    - High liquidity – an asset class must have daily liquidity.
-Stocks that trade on an organized exchange, and bonds that trade over-the-counter on a regular basis, pass this gate.
-Real estate ownership − outright or in a partnership − would not pass this gate, although real estate investment trusts (REITs) are exchange traded and do pass.
-Coins, artwork and other collectables tend to be illiquid and do not qualify.

-    - Diversified, low-cost funds – the asset class must be packaged in a liquid, low-cost and broadly diversified product such as a mutual fund or exchange-traded fund (ETF).
-Since all the analysis on has been based on an index, I prefer to replicate that index in portfolios with index funds and ETFs.
-An actively-managed product can be used (absent of a good index product), as long as it is broadly diversified and low cost.

 - Philosophy
     - Consistency is the playground of dull minds.